-- Table Structure: Based on the selected rule template, the system provides the table structure information that the SQL statement to be audited depends on, including the object name, object type, and owner. - Execution Plans: The execution plans of the SELECT, UPDATE, DELETE, and INSERT statements are displayed. - Click the value next to Rule Template to go to the specific template information.
+- Table Structure: Based on the selected rule template, the system provides the table structure information that the SQL statement to be audited depends on, including the object name, object type, and owner. - Execution Plans: The execution plans of the SELECT, UPDATE, DELETE, and INSERT statements are displayed. - Recommended Indexes: Information (including table names, schemas, index columns, CREATE statements, and statuses) about indexes recommended for tables that the SQL statement to be audited relies on is displayed. - Click the value next to Rule Template to go to the specific template information.